TrueprogressTP20/port-scanner/README.md

 - socket
 - argparse

+## How to use
+python portscanner.py anyweb.com -p 22,80,443

 ⚠️ Disclaimer
 This tool is for educational purposes only.
 Do not scan systems you don’t own or have permission to test.